 Students should plan to enroll for a full course load at Penn State Law for the study abroad semester when registration opens.
-The Registrar will drop these classes once students have been admitted by the partner school and you will be enrolled into ABLAW 900 for 12 credits.
+Once a student has been approved to study abroad, and has been admitted by the partner school, the student should drop their classes and register into SALAW 900 for 12 credits.

 b.
 Mandatory Medical Insurance

 All students planning University-affiliated international travel MUST purchase the international health and emergency coverage offered through HTH Worldwide for the entire period of their travel abroad (include travel time).
 The Penn State HTH health insurance plan through this link HTH health insurance directly online for the duration of the formal program (include travel time).See also:

 Questions should be directed to the Student Health Insurance office at Studentinsurance@sa.psu.edu or (814) 865-7467.